stuckinaboot/node-mongo-tenant/README.md

   /**
    * The name of the tenant id getter method.
 Default: getTenantId */
-  tenantIdGetter: 'getCustomerId',
+  tenantIdGetter: "getCustomerId",

   /**
    * The name of the tenant bound model getter method.
 Default: byTenant */
-  accessorMethod: 'byCustomer',
+  accessorMethod: "byCustomer",

   /**
    * Enforce tenantId field to be set.
 Default: false
    * NOTE: this option will become enabled by default in mongo-tenant@2.0 */
-  requireTenantId: true
+  requireTenantId: true,
 };

 SomeSchema.plugin(mongoTenant, config);